Chart Color Schemes

 Oyster Bay - Como - Jannali shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 The area's educational profile is notable regionally, with university qualification rates at 36.3% of residents aged 15+, surpassing the Australian average of 30.4% and the SA3 area rate of 30.5%.
 Bachelor degrees are most prevalent at 24.1%, followed by postgraduate qualifications (8.8%) and graduate diplomas (3.4%).
-Vocational credentials are also prominent, with 34.2% of residents aged 15+ holding such qualifications – advanced diplomas at 13.2% and certificates at 21.0%.
+Vocational credentials are widely held, with 34.2% of residents aged 15+ possessing them – advanced diplomas account for 13.2% and certificates for 21.0%.

 Frequently Asked Questions - Education